Hugh Possingham: Career

+Other roles and memberships

+Possingham has had a great number of roles outside of his academic and full-time government appointments.
+He has chaired the federal government Biological Diversity Advisory Committee and been a member of the Natural Heritage Trust Advisory Committee, Queensland's Ministerial Advisory Committee on Vegetation Management, the Research and Conservation Committee of Birds Australia, and on the Greening Australia board in Queensland.

 Possingham is a member of the Wentworth Group of Concerned Scientists, chaired the Australian Government's committees on Biodiversity Hotspots, and on Biological Diversity, the Queensland Government's Smart State Council, and the Wilderness Society's Wild Country Science Council.

-Possingham co-authored "The Brigalow Declaration" with Dr Barry Traill, used by Queensland Premier Beattie to support an end to land-clearing in Queensland.
+Possingham co-authored "The Brigalow Declaration" with Barry Traill, used by Queensland Premier Beattie to support an end to land-clearing in Queensland.
 Land clearance in Queensland was removing 500,000 hectares of native vegetation each year, and was responsible for 10% of Australia's greenhouse gas emissions; its cessation enabled Australia to meet its Kyoto Protocol target.

 In 2009 he proposed devoting a proportionate fraction of gambling revenues to saving an endangered species, to be selected by a random drawing shown on television before the Melbourne Cup.

 From 2016 to 2020, Possingham was the Chief Scientist of The Nature Conservancy, a global conservation organisation with 400 scientists and 4000 staff, that has protected more than 40 million hectares of land and thousands of kilometres of rivers worldwide.

-Awards
+Recognition and awards

 Possingham won the Australian Mathematical Society Medal, the inaugural Fenner Medal for plant and animal biology from the Australian Academy of Science, and the 1999 and 2009 Eureka Prizes for Environmental Research.
 In 2016 he was awarded the Mahathir Science Award for Tropical Natural Resources, alongside Kerrie Wilson and Eric Meijard.

 He was elected to the Australian Academy of Science in 2005.
 In 2013, Possigham was the first Australian to be elected a fellow of the Ecological Society of America, and in 2016 he was elected a foreign associate of the USA National Academy of Sciences.
 He was elected a Fellow of the Royal Society in 2025.

+Personal life

+Possingham married Karen Anne Fiegert in 1985, and they have two children.